ajluicifer/Weather-Application/README.md

 # Weather-Application
-Simple weather application using API programmed in Pythonthat show real time weather description
+Simple weather application using API programmed in Python that show real time weather description